 Norfolk County Council chose the Sheppard Robson/Ramboll design for its first Academy through a competitive bid process via the Academies Framework.
 The architect, Sheppard Robson, designed the £20m, 9,000m² development to meet the Academy’s vision of a ‘vibrant, attractive and stimulating learning environment’ that compliments its ‘open’ community.

-The Open Academy, which welcomes its first pupils in September 2010, is the largest solid timber panel building in the UK.
+The Open Academy, which welcomed its first pupils in September 2010, was the largest solid timber panel building in the UK at the time.
 The bidder, Kier Eastern, proposed the scheme following previous collaborations with structural engineer Ramboll on cross laminated timber schools, beginning with St John Fisher School in Peterborough.
 The distinguishing features of Kier’s bid were the three months’ saving in construction time and the environmental advantages of massive timber construction.